 - If you enter the lottery area, listen to everyone around you before trying.
 If everyone is losing, do not enter the lottery.
 If everyone is winning, then go ahead and give it a try.

-The lottery system is a great a great way to see your favourite performance without having to wait hours in line, but can also be disappointing if you do not win.
-Do you have any more tips to maximise your chances at winning?
+The lottery system is a great way to see your favourite performance without having to wait hours in line, but can also be disappointing if you do not win.
+Do you have any more tips to maximize your chances at winning?
 If so, pass them along!

 More Things to Do in Tokyo